 The album harbors a central theme – an ode to life itself, urging listeners to seize the day and embrace every opportunity.
 In a world forever changed by the shadows of a pandemic, Sierra Pilot finds solace in the promise of a brighter tomorrow, evident in tracks like the melodically tough "Alive," the electrifying rush of "Adrenaline," and the optimistic allure of "Keys To The City."

-Bolstered by the same guitar-driven spirit that propelled the Seattle music scene in the early 90’s, Sierra Pilot isn’t shy about wearing their musical influences on their sleeves.
-“Alive” pairs the band’s impeccable knack for melody with an anthemic refrain that at once sounds fresh and familiar.
+As the first single released from “Phantom Pains”, “Alive”, holds a message of hope bolstered by the same guitar-driven spirit that propelled the Seattle music scene in the early 90s, “Alive” pairs an impeccable knack for melody with an anthemic refrain that at once sounds fresh and familiar.

 “Life beats everyone down, so it’s all about getting back up and living life to the fullest.
 That’s the key message behind ‘Alive’, explains Taylor.
 “If you can find one good thing or make something good happen in the run of a day, you’re already miles ahead of so many people.
 Just the very notion of being alive; you get another day and another chance.”

 On the vibrantly expansive second single from the album, “Keys To The City” explores the virtually limitless possibilities that come with the urge to let loose with good company.
 Meanwhile, the record’s third single, “Adrenaline,” explores the extraneous circumstances that sometimes get in the way of the thrill and excitement of a new relationship.